Mixing in two-dimensional shear flow with smooth fluctuations: General relations

 Here $\bm q$ is the Lagrangian trajectory passing through the point $\bm r$ at the time $t$, ${\bm q}(t)={\bm r}$.

-Further we examine the case where the velocity field $\bm v$ is smooth that is it can be expanded into Taylor series with the convergence radius larger than all scales characterizing the passive scalar evolution.
-The smooth flow influences mainly the passive scalar, whereas the effect of its small scale fluctuations can be included usually into renormalization of the diffusion coefficient $\kappa$.
+Further in the work we examine the case where the velocity field $\bm v$ is smooth that is it can be expanded into Taylor series with the convergence radius larger than all scales characterizing the passive scalar evolution.
+The scalar spatial distribution is influenced mainly by the smooth component of the flow, whereas the effect of its relatively weak small-scale fluctuations can be included into renormalization of the diffusion coefficient $\kappa$~\cite{shraiman1994lagrangian}.

-The general picture of the passive scalar evolution can be explained as follows.
-Blobs of the passive scalar (existed initially or permanently supplied by the external pumping) are deformed by the smooth flow.
-The blobs are stretched in one direction and shrink in the orthogonal direction, the deformation grows with time.
-When the smallest size of the blob reaches some value, the diffusion comes into play stopping the shrinking, whereas the larger size of the blob continues to increase.
-Thus, there are two stages in the passive scalar evolution that can be analyzed separately.
-We begin with the diffusionless evolution described in terms of Lagrangian dynamics.